Loading...

 • Indecision: you get stuck in details and can't make decisions.

-• Sloppiness: errors in routines that you normally do blindly.
+• Sloppiness: errors in routines that you normally do on autopilot.

 quote